xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 ```

-The `ScriptObjectCallback` and `ScriptObjectCallback<T>` instances references a method to be called when an asynchronous operation completes.
+The `ScriptObjectCallback` and `ScriptObjectCallback<T>` instances reference a method to be called when an asynchronous operation completes.

 The result of asynchronous callback operation `  ` takes an `ICallbackResult` parameter, which is subsequently used to obtain the results of the asynchronous operation.